SuperDARN/pydarn/docs/user/SDarnRead.md

 cpcps=[i['pot.drop'] for i in map_data]
 ```
 ## Other Examples

-Other examples of using pyDARN with file reading, is reading in multiple 2-hour files, sorting them and concatenating the data together:
+Other examples of using pyDARN with file reading, is reading in multiple 2-hour files, sorting them, and concatenating the data together.
+For example you may do something like this, using the **glob** library:

 ```python
 import bz2
 import pydarn